WeZZard/MyWorks/2023-08-10-swift-macro-revisited-traps-and-pitfalls/index.md

 }
 ```

-The manually created closure introduced a lexical scope for the embraced
-contents of the macro expansion which prevented the variable name from
-being shadowed in previous examples.

-But once the body of the closure contains control flows, the closure body
+However, once the body of the closure involves control flows, the closure
 would not get inlined by the optimizer in its performance inlining pass.
-This could leave the body of the closure out of the local analysis and
+This could leave the body of the closure out of the local analysis and the
 optimization of the macro's apply site.
 In some cases, this also means to
 larger code size.
 To get rid of this situation, we could use the local
 function instead of closure and attribute the local function as
-`@inline(__always)`.
+`@inline(__always)` to build the "umbrella".

+Fixed expansion with local function:

 ```swift
 func foo(_ bar: Int?) {